mocks-server/website/docs/variant-handlers/development.md

 ```

 :::info
-You can also add Route Handlers programmatically using the [`core.routes.registerHandler` method](api/core.md)
+You can also add Route Handlers programmatically using the [`core.routes.variantHandlers.register` method](api/core/routes.md)
 :::

 And then, you could use the new variant type when defining route variants: